SpikeInterface/spikeinterface/doc/modules/metrics/template_metrics.rst

 average (or median) spike waveform for each unit.

 First, the templates are upsampled (optionally, default 10) to increase the temporal resolution for more precise metric computation.
-Then they are (optionally) smoothed (using a Savitzky-Golay filter) to reduce high-frequency noise that could interfere with peak/trough detection.

 We compute the channel where the extremal value of your template occurs.
 Many single channel metrics only depend on the template on this channel,